 You will file weekly claims with us while on leave.
-You will need to report any hours you have worked, or paid time off received during each week of leave that is not considered a "supplemental benefit" (see page 13 for more information on supplemental benefits).
+You will need to report any hours you have worked, or paid time off received during each week of leave that is not considered a "supplemental benefit" (For more information see the section on supplemental benefits).
 It is your responsibility to accurately report this information.
 You may file up to four weekly claims at a time, and this can be done online or over the phone.
 Visit paidleave.wa.gov/after-you-apply for more information and tips about what to expect after you apply.